Platelet Count Test

 What do the results mean?

-A result that is within your reference range is considered normal, meaning that you have a normal amount of platelets in your blood.
+A result that is within your reference range is considered normal.
+This means that you have a normal number of platelets in your blood.

 A result that is higher than your reference range means that you have too many platelets in your blood.
 This may mean that you have: